 Awards & Honors

 Phil Talmage is entering his fourth year as an assistant coach at Rainy River Community College.
 Coach Talmage, a native of White Bear Lake, MN, has been involved in baseball in the International Falls community since 2006.
 He has coached at a variety of levels.
 Through his many years of experience playing and coaching, Coach Talmage brings an expertise that is founded on solid fundamentals and an eye for the game.
 Coach Talmage primarily works with pitchers and catchers.

 Coach Talmage works for the Minnesota DNR, as an Area Fisheries Supervisor, in Baudette, MN.
 In his spare time, he enjoys fishing, hunting, and all outdoor activities; especially those he can enjoy with his family and friends.
 He's a die-hard Minnesota Gophers, Twins, and Wild fan.
 He also enjoys watching and coaching his children in their youth sports.

 Coach Talmage and his family reside in International Falls, MN.

-Bill Sohlman is entering his sixth year as an assistant coach at Rainy River Community College.
+Bill Sohlman is entering his seventh year as an assistant coach at Rainy River Community College.
 Coach Sohlman, a native of International Falls, has been involved in baseball in the community since 1991.
 He has coached at a variety of levels from Little League through VFW.
 Through his many experiences in coaching, Coach Sohlman brings an expertise that is founded on solid fundamentals.

 Coach Sohlman enjoys working out, walking, loves dogs, The Rolling Stones, and is a passionate Pittsburgh Steelers fan!
 He and his wife Susie reside in International Falls and have two children Travis and Chad.
 Their son Chad was a pitcher at Rainy River Community College from 2009-2011.